-In the longer run NMS' increased deficits are likely to be partly compensated by the favorable indirect fiscal effects of accession.
-Long-term gains may originate from the new wave of foreign direct investment, better infrastructure, decreasing transaction costs of trade, industrial cooperation and new opportunities offered by access to the Single European Market, not to mention the political and security benefits and modernisation of the institutional and legal systems following adoption of the acquis, leading to higher GDP growth rates and higher fiscal revenues.
-In addition, the EU's fiscal discipline rules, on the one hand, and prospects of EMU accession related budget expenditures.
+better infrastructure, decreasing transaction costs of trade, industrial cooperation and new opportunities offered by access to the Single European Market, not to mention the political and security benefits and modernisation of the institutional and legal systems following adoption of the acquis, leading to higher GDP growth rates and higher fiscal revenues.
+In addition, the EU's fiscal discipline rules, on the one hand, and prospects of EMU accession on the other, may push the NMS to undertake a more serious reduction of their non-accession related budget expenditures.

-4. NMS on the road to EMU.
+4. NMS on the road to EMU

 All the NMS are obliged and expected to join the EMU in the coming couple of years.
 To be eligible to do so they must meet the nominal convergence criteria defined by the Treaty.
-Even a very superficial analysis shows that two fiscal criteria (a fiscal deficit not exceeding 3% of GDP and public debt not exceeding 60% of GDP) are the most difficult to fulfill for at least some of the EMU candidates (see Section 2).
+Even a very superficial analysis shows that two fiscal criteria (a fiscal deficit not exceeding 3% of GDP and a public debt not exceeding 60% of GDP) are the most difficult to fulfill for at least some of the EMU candidates (see Section 2).

 Failure to meet the fiscal criteria established in the Treaty has and will have a number of negative consequences both for the NMS and the entire EU.
 Firstly, fiscal health itself is an important precondition for overall macroeconomic stability and sustainable economic growth, particularly in less developed economies.
 Secondly, leaving the NMS out of the Eurozone for a long period of time (in particular for reasons of fiscal laxity) would entail the risk of serious macroeconomic destabilisation inside the EU.
-Thirdly, the NMS would not be able to enjoy the economic benefits of Eurozone membership, such as price stability, interest rate convergence, the elimination of exchange rate risk and would see increased risk of currency
+Thirdly, the NMS would not be able to enjoy the economic benefits of Eurozone membership, such as price stability, interest rate convergence, elimination of exchange rate risk and would therefor see increased risk of currency crisis, decreasing transaction costs in intra-EU trade, etc. Fourthly, it might also have negative political consequences for the entire EU as it would mean the existence of two classes of membership (a kind of core and periphery) in an important sphere of economic integration for a long period of time.